elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/introduction.md

 ---

-### Can you explain what a creational design pattern is in JavaScript?
+### Can you explain what a "Creational" design pattern is in JavaScript?

 <details>
   <summary>